Siilsy/Piano/README.md

 I have 88 keys on my piano but on a normal keyboard, there aren't that many keys.
 So I had to assign 4 octaves to deal with and assign each octave 12 keys on my keyboard.
 To change the selected octaves, you can press the first 9 digits.
 There are 9 octaves from 0 to 8, so the digits from 1 to 9 fit perfectly!

+Everything will be explained.
+First, you need to select an octave to edit, and then you'll choose the target octave with which you want to exchange.
+This will transfer all your key assignments at the same time!
+There are two different sets of selected octaves: one for each of the two piano modes.
+This makes it more practical!

 The keyboard keys for the piano are displayed for a 'QWERTY' keyboard, but it doesn't matter which keyboard layout you have.
 If you are using 'AZERTY', you just have to remember that the displayed 'Q' on a piano key is actually the 'A' on your keyboard.

 I had to find the 48 keyboard keys I needed and it wasn't easy, so I sometimes used rare keys.
 By default, the keys are strange and can be disturbing, but you have the 'Assignment Button' (a cog) to change the keys.
 You can also press the 'Delete' button to activate the mode.
 You will be able to select a note to assign it a new key.
 You can also put different piano keys on one keyboard key to play a chord.
 If you want to create a song with certain keys, you can simply activate Assignment Mode and press 'Delete' to delete all the assignments.
 To delete keys individually, you can choose them, and when you need to assign a new key, press the 'Delete' key and it will delete the assignment.